ReconVillage/2017.reconvillage.org/docs/_posts/2017-07-07-workshops.md

 {% include toc title="List of Talks" icon="file-text" %}

-We are pleased to announce the list of selected workshops for Recon Village.
+We are pleased to announce we will be hosting hands on workshops on 29th July (morning and evening).
+These workshops will be hands-on in nature and will require you to bring in a Laptop with you where you can practise (if you want to).
+These workshops are completely free.

 ### Intro to OSINT: Zero on the way to Hero